ScrapHappy May

 ScrapHappy is open to anyone using up scraps of anything – no new materials.
 It can be a quilt block, pincushion, bag or hat, socks or a sculpture.
 Anything made of genuine scraps is eligible.
 If your scrap collection is out of control and you’d like to turn them into something beautiful or useful instead of leaving them to collect dust in the cupboard, why not join us on the 15th of each month?
 Either email me at the address on my Contact Me page, or leave a comment below.
 You can also contact Gun via her blog to join.
 We welcome new members.
 You don’t have to worry about making a long term commitment or even join in every month, just let either of us know a day or so in advance if you’re new and you’ll have something to show, so we can add your link.
 Regular contributors will receive an email reminder three days before the event.

 Here are the links for everyone who joins ScrapHappy from time to time (they may not post every time, but their blogs are still worth looking at).
 The list below is the most current one I have, so if you’d like me to update something, let me know in the Comments.
-This month, we’re welcoming back Lynn after taking some time off from blogging, and Tierney, who’s creating something spectacular for you all to enjoy.
-Be sure to drop by and say hello!
+Please note that Nanette has asked to come off the list as she will be working on other projects for a while.

 KateGun, EvaSue, Lynda,